tong-jin-nyu/learning-notes/database/easy-183-customers-who-never-order.md

-# LeetCode Notes - SQL

-## 183 Customers Who Never Order
+# Customers Who Never Order

+Easy

-Created on: 01/29/2021
+Created on: 1/29/2021

-Modified on: 03/22/2021
+Modified on: 6/25/2022

 ---

-### Difficulty

-Easy

-## Instructions

 Suppose that a website contains two tables, the `Customers` table and the `Orders` table.
 Write a SQL query to find all customers who never order anything.

 Table: `Customers`